MicrosoftDocs/SupportArticles-docs/support/sql/tools/error-message-when-you-open-configuration-manager.md

     > [!NOTE]
     > For this command to succeed, the *Sqlmgmproviderxpsp2up.mof* file must be present in the `%programfiles(x86)%\Microsoft SQL Server\nnn\Shared` folder.

 1. After you run the mofcomp tool, restart the WMI service for the changes to take effect.
-The service name is Windows Management Instrumentation.
+To do this, open **Services** application, select **Windows Management Instrumentation**, and then select **Restart**.
+You can also restart the service by running the following PowerShell command as administrator:

     ```PowerShell
     Get-Service winmgmt | Restart-Service -Force
     ```